Primary School Leaving Examination

-The Primary School Leaving Examination (PSLE; Peperiksaan Tamat Sekolah Rendah; 小六会考 (xiǎolìu huìkǎo); தொடக்கப்பள்ளி இறுதியாண்டுத் தேர்வு) is a national examination in Singapore that is administered by the Ministry of Education and taken by all students near the end of their sixth year in primary school before they move on to secondary school.
-The examination test students' proficiency in the English language, their respective mother tongue languages (typically Chinese, Malay or Tamil), mathematics and science.
-Students have about two hours to complete each subject paper except for certain components of language subjects.
-Students answer multiple choice questions by shading their responses on a standardized optical answer sheet (OAS) that uses optical mark recognition to detect answers or by writing their workings and/or answers on the question booklet itself for certain sections of the paper.
+The Primary School Leaving Examination (PSLE; Peperiksaan Tamat Sekolah Rendah; 小六会考 (Xiǎo Lìu Huìkǎo); தொடக்கப்பள்ளி இறுதியாண்டுத் தேர்வு) is a national examination in Singapore that is administered by the Ministry of Education and taken by all students near the end of their sixth year in primary school before they move on to secondary school.
+The examination test students' proficiency in the English language, their respective mother tongue languages (typically Chinese, Malay or Tamil)including a higher mother tongue (HMTL) paper, should the student be taking itas well as mathematics and science.
+The paper is split into 2 parts, paper 1 and 2.
+Paper 1 typically lasts under a half hour, and is an essay for languages, or, in the case of math and science, is slightly easier than paper 2.
+Paper 1, for math and science, will include a standardized optical answer sheet (OAS) that uses optical mark recognition to detect answers.
+The languages will provide an answer booklet for the essay.
+Paper 2 will consist of comprehension and the understanding of the subject.
+The paper typically lasts under 2 hours.
+Students will not answer on the question booklet itself for certain sections of the paper.
+The question booklet is for workings and annotations.
+Answers will be written in the answer booklet, or the OAS.

 The format of the PSLE and the presence of it in the Singapore education system gives it a part in national culture.
 PSLE material has also been exported to other countries.
 Some schools abroad (such as National High Jakarta School in Jakarta, Indonesia), particularly in Southeast Asia, India and China, have their pupils sit the international version of the exam, the iPSLE, to provide a benchmark of their performance, compared to Singapore's standards.